Help Centre

 Report a website that is blocking addy.io alias domains

 Some websites or services block or reject signups that use addy.io alias domains (e.g. @anonaddy.com, @anonaddy.me, or custom domains used with addy.io).
-That can happen when a site wrongly treats addy.io as a "disposable" or throwaway email provider. addy.io is not a disposable email service-see Why addy.io is not a disposable email service.
-If you find a site that blocks addy.io domains, you can report it so addy.io can try to have the block removed or corrected.
-This article explains how to report a blocking website.
+That can happen when a site wrongly treats addy.io as a "disposable" or throwaway email provider. addy.io is not a disposable email service.
+See Why addy.io is not a disposable email service.
+If you find a site that blocks addy.io domains, you can email the site using the template below, report it to addy.io, or both.
+This article explains what to include and how to report.

 What to include when you report